-If you’re thinking about moving to Salt Lake City, Boise or Sun Valley (lucky!), you’ll want to know about local property tax rates.
+If you’re thinking about moving to Salt Lake City, Ogden or anywhere else in Utah, you’ll want to know about local property tax rates.
 Good news: Utah has some of the lowest property taxes in the country.
-The statewide average effective tax rate, which is the total amount of taxes paid each year as a percentage of a home’s market value, is just 0.67%.
+The statewide average effective tax rate, which is the total amount of taxes paid each year as a percentage of a home’s market value, is just 0.66%.
 This is the 10th-lowest of any U.S. state.

 Before making the move, you’ll also want to take a look at our Utah mortgage guide, where you’ll find plenty of information about rates and getting a mortgage in the Beehive State.

 The cigarette tax in Utah is $1.70 per pack of 20.
 That is the 24th highest cigarette tax in the country.
 Revenue from the tax is partially used to fund the state’s tobacco prevention and cessation program.